This article covers the nuts and bolts strategies to fix muscle dysfunction and muscle imbalances.

 This is the least intuitive for most people.
 If an exercise is hard to do properly, how would adding weight/resistance help???

-The best explanation I can give is this: Adding weight gives sensory feedback that tells the body: “WE NEED TO PRODUCE SOME REAL FORCE OR WE’RE GOING TO GET CRUSHED.”
+The simplest explanation is this: Adding weight gives sensory feedback that tells the body: “WE NEED TO PRODUCE SOME REAL FORCE OR WE’RE GOING TO FAIL.”

 By adding weight, you have increased the demand.
 Ineffective muscles can no longer do the job.
 The right muscles must work to produce more force.
 It’s a bit like the story of the grandma who lifted a car off her grandchild.
 With the right motivation, your muscles (and you) rise to the challenge.